-All blocks were initially delineated by state, then by distance from transmission.
+All blocks were initially delineated by zone, then by distance from transmission.
 Blocks were also characterized by wind power density and project size.
-Where the underlying wind potential analysis showed very small quantities of wind land area with a particular power density, some wind land area was condensed into composite blocks that combine smaller supply blocks with different power densities.
+Where the underlying wind potential analysis showed very small quantities of wind land area with a particular power density, these areas were condensed into composite blocks that combine smaller supply blocks with different power densities.
 Thus, the composite blocks use averaged power densities.

 Blocks are defined at a ‘typical’ project size for purposes of spreading fixed costs (e.g. interconnection) over an associated volume of energy production.
 The supply curve does not require that the amount shown in a given year for a given block equal or exceed the typical project size.
 This approach is consistent with the fact that actual projects often span different wind speed classes.

 The total quantity potential (in nameplate MW) for each supply block was estimated by taking into account total land area in each block, and then making three sets of adjustments.
 First, certain land use categories were completely excluded from consideration as incompatible with wind development.
-Such land use categories included airports, cities, national parks, etc. A set of secondary exclusions was applied to the remaining windy land area to reduce the maximum feasible generation in land use categories for which development is expected to be challenging.
-Different levels of such derating were applied to different land use categories (e.g., some land use categories were fully excluded from development, while other land use categories were only partially excluded).
+Such land use categories included airports, cities, national parks, etc. A set of secondary exclusions were applied to the remaining windy land area to land use categories for which development is expected to be challenging.
+These categories were not always fully excluded, but were given a derate based on difficulty for use as wind development sites.
 This step addresses the reality that wind projects cannot be sited on all available land.
-The remaining land quantity was then converted to MW potential using a development density assumption, which is a MW/km2 conversion from raw wind analysis procured from AWS Truepower (AWST).
+The remaining land quantity was then converted to MW potential using a development density assumption, which is a MW/km2 conversion from the raw wind analysis procured from AWS Truepower (AWST).
 Finally, an “ability to permit” derating factor was applied to reflect the expected influence of various siting and permitting challenges, further reducing the available supply.

 For each wind power class in each state, an associated annual average capacity factor was developed to represent the mean expected annual production.
 Each block was assigned a corresponding capacity factor that was used to estimate its annual energy production (in GWh/yr).